dimka90/lambdaclass_hacking_learning_path/README.md

 - [Quantum](https://hexdocs.pm/quantum/readme.html) Cron-like job scheduler for Elixir.
 - [Sage](https://hexdocs.pm/sage/readme.html) Sage is a dependency-free implementation of the Sagas pattern in pure Elixir and provides a set of additional built-in features.
 - [Recon](https://hexdocs.pm/recon/overview.html) Recon is a library to be dropped into any other Erlang project, to be used to assist DevOps people diagnose problems in production nodes.
-- [Tracer](https://hexdocs.pm/tracer/readme.html) Tracer is a tracing framework for elixir which features an easy to use high level interface, extensibility and safety for using in production
+- [Tracer](https://hexdocs.pm/tracer/readme.html) Tracer is a tracing framework for Elixir which features an easy to use high level interface, extensibility and safety for using in production.

 ##### Presentations
 - [The Soul of Erlang and Elixir • Sasa Juric • GOTO 2019](https://www.youtube.com/watch?v=JvBT4XBdoUE)